ldelaprade/JavaCodingStyle/Introduction.md

 # Introduction
-For a modern Java code formatting style
 This manifesto is promoting a modern Java formatting style contrasting with K&R C oldish style applied to Java and advocated by most java open source tenants including  [google](https://google.github.io/styleguide/javaguide.html).

 When comparing to the existing languages at that time (PASCAL, COBOL, ADA...), K&R did not fully took advantage of their newly introduced typographic block delimiters: '{' and '}'.

 Java evolutions with anonymous classes, functional interfaces, lambdas... makes this even more obvious: old style formatting became definitely outdated.

-Let' s look at the first formatting examples from google guide we just mentioned above:
+Let's have a look at the first formatting example found in google site just mentioned above:

 ```java
 return new MyClass() {